mingewang/deep_learning_with_keras_from_scratch/README.md

-# Pragmatic deep learning for dummies
+# Deep learning with Keras from Scratch

 This repo contains sample source code for this book.